jchilders/dotfiles/README.md

 # Installation

-`make install` - Installs homebrew, Ruby, default homebrew formalae (including tmux), builds Neovim from source, and links all configuation files (dotfiles).
+`make install` - Installs homebrew, Ruby, default homebrew formalae (including tmux), builds Neovim from source, and links all configuration files (dotfiles).
 Typically used when needing to bootstrap up a new laptop used in development.

-`make dotfiles` - Links configuation files (dotfiles) only, without installing anything
+`make dotfiles` - Links configuration files (dotfiles) only, without installing anything

+`make neovim-config neovim-plugins` - Install neovim configuration files (dotfiles) and plugins.
+Use this if you already have neovim installed and just want to test out the neovim configuration.

+`make zsh-config` - Install zsh configuration files (dotfiles).
+Use this if you just want to test out the zsh configuration.

 `make` - List all available targets